Kelvin A. Jeremiah

-Kelvin A. Jeremiah (born December 15, 1972, in Grenada) is President and CEO of the Philadelphia Housing Authority (PHA).
-He oversees the day-to-day operations of the 4th largest housing authority in the country.
-His approach to housing communities expands beyond affordable housing.
-Jeremiah has an interest in creating communities that provide access to good education and are crime free.
+Kelvin A. Jeremiah (born December 15, 1972, in Grenada) is an American government official.
+As president and chief executive officer of the Philadelphia Housing Authority (PHA), he oversees the day-to-day operations of the fourth largest housing authority in the United States.
+His work has emphasized education improvement and crime reduction efforts.

 Early life and education

 Jeremiah emigrated from Grenada to the United States as a teenager in 1988.
 He lived with his family in Brooklyn, New York, where he attended Erasmus Hall High School.
 He received a Bachelor's degree in History/Business Administration from Pace University in 1995.
 He holds two advanced degrees, a Master of Arts in American Social History from Rutgers University and a Master of Public Administration from American International College.

 Career

-Jeremiah began his career in public housing as a Compliance Officer/Housing Investigator with the Massachusetts Commission Against Discrimination where he investigated discrimination allegations involving housing, public accommodations, and education.
-In 2004, Jeremiah joined the Springfield Housing Authority in Springfield, Massachusetts.
-He worked there for over two years before moving on to the New York City Housing Authority (NYCHA), the nation's largest public housing authority.
-In his role as Inspector General at NYCHA, Jeremiah had oversight authority for the largest housing authority in North America with a $5B budget.
+Jeremiah began his career in public housing as a compliance officer/housing investigator with the Massachusetts Commission Against Discrimination, where he investigated discrimination allegations involving housing, public accommodations, and education.
+In 2004, he joined the Springfield Housing Authority in Springfield, Massachusetts, where he worked for more than two years before moving on to the New York City Housing Authority (NYCHA), the nation's largest public housing authority.
+In his role as inspector general at NYCHA, Jeremiah had oversight authority for the largest housing authority in North America with a $5 billion budget.
 He established and defined standard operating practices and provided organizational leadership to ensure peak performance and to protect against fraud, waste, and mismanagement.

 Jeremiah next accepted a position at the Philadelphia Housing Authority (PHA) in August 2011.
-He became the agency’s first Director of Audit and Compliance, in which he instituted policies designed to ferret out waste, fraud, abuse, and mismanagement.
-In 2012, Jeremiah became the HUD-appointed Administrative Receiver and the Interim Executive Director of PHA.
-He was appointed President and CEO in March 2013, and within his first month, the agency was able to return to local control.
+He became the agency’s first director of audit and compliance, in which he instituted policies designed to reduce waste, fraud, abuse, and mismanagement.
+In 2012, Jeremiah became the HUD-appointed administrative receiver and the interim executive director of PHA.
+He was appointed president and chief executive officer in March 2013; within his first month, the agency returned to local control.

 In 2022, Jeremiah incorrectly claimed that between 2017 and 2021 PHA did not absorb the cost of incoming Housing Choice (Section 8) vouchers from out-of-town residents that opted to move to Philadelphia rather than remain in the locale where they were granted their voucher.
 In fact, PHA absorbed vouchers from 715 non-local families that transferred their vouchers to Philadelphia, despite PHA being under no obligation to do so and having a waiting list of 2,100 local families requesting Housing Choice vouchers.